How to Calculate the Risks-free Rate of Return

-Ever heard about a risk-free rate?
-It is the degree of returns attributed to an investment that provides a guaranteed return with zero risks.
+Have you ever heard about a risk-free rate?
+The degree of returns attributed to an investment provides a guaranteed return with zero risks.

 Too good to be true?

-Indeed, the risk-free rate does not technically exist; in fact, even the safest investments carry a very small amount of risk.
+Indeed, the risk-free rate does not technically exist; even the safest investments carry some level of risk.
 In practice, the risk-free return is used as a “theoretical” benchmark above which investments that have risk should perform.
-In the Investment jargon, the difference between the expected returns of a particular investment and the risk-free rate is called the risk premium or the risk discount, depending on if the returns are higher or lower.
+In Investment jargon, the difference between the expected returns of a particular investment and the risk-free rate is called the risk premium or the risk discount, depending on if the returns are higher or lower.

 Let’s look at these two cases: